zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/asus-chromebox/index.md

 Enabling Developer mode is the first step to tinkering with your Chromebox.
-With Developer mode enabled you can do things like poke around on a command shell (as root if you want), install Chromium OS, or try other OS's.
+With Developer mode enabled you can do things like poke around on a command shell (as root if you want), install ChromiumOS, or try other OS's.
 Note that Developer mode turns off some security features like verified boot and disabling the shell access.
 If you want to browse in a safer, more secure way, leave Developer mode turned OFF.
 Note: Switching between Developer and Normal (non-developer) modes